-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.5.1 Deliver and embed the workforce strategy action plan to ensure that our workforce is positive, motivated, high achieving, well led and well managed 31-Mar-2020 50% Q2 19/20: On Target Now the Medium Term Financial Strategy (MTFS) has been to council and savings measures have been identified (although further measures still to be determined to address outstanding budget gap), work is underway in ensuring the service workforce plans support delivery.
-This will be able to progress at pace once the new Senior Leadership Review is implemented.
+Code Action Due Date lcon Progress Comment & Planned Improvement Action FISS.P.5.1 Deliver and embed the workforce strategy action plan to ensure that our workforce is positive, motivated, high achieving, well led and well managed 31-Mar-2020 50% Q3 19/20: On Target Report submitted to council in December 2019 providing an update on the Workforce Strategy.
+Work is underway in ensuring the service workforce plans support delivery.
+This will be able to progress at pace now the new Senior Leadership Review is implemented and services are embedded within their directorates.